-White birds are a beautiful addition to any home and are also wonderful pets.
-However, many white birds are color variants within several species - and many are albino.
+White birds are beautiful and wonderful pets.
+Many white birds are color variants within several species - and many are albino.
 While they can be beautiful, they require special care and attention, and some color morphs may be expensive or hard to find.
 You also need to make sure the bird you're considering matches your lifestyle.
 This guide to white pet birds should help you figure it out.

 1. Albino Budgies